heyajohnny/cryptoinfo/README.md

     - platform: cryptoinfo
       cryptocurrency_name: "ethereum"  (default = "bitcoin")
       currency_name: "eur"             (default = "usd")
+      multiplier: 1                    (default = 1) the currency value multiplied by this number
       update_frequency: 15             (default = 60) number of minutes to refresh data of the sensor
 ```